Syntax

 # to publish, we need both build and docs to be completed

-# also this target is always rebuilt regardless of caching status
+# also this target is always built regardless of caching status

 target publish {